 There are many purposes for our system, first is of course to help crew in watchkeeping and bring additional aids to detecting different obstacles under different navigation conditions.

 Groke Pro system is also one of the most essential systems in future when going towards more automated navigation.
 No matter what the automated navigation system is it will always need our type of system to tell what is happening around the vessel.

 We are also working towards so called periodical unmanned bridge approach where especially on long open sea voyages human watchkeeping could be partially replaced with machine vision.
 This would also be beneficial for crew when they would get additional rest time.

 Of course first we have the safety benefits and the additional help our solution brings into watchkeeping.
-But in addition to the safety aspect, we are also looking at brining something called Groke Cloud into market in near future and that will utilise the information generated by the Groke Pro solution.
-So when investing into Groke Pro the client is also enabling the possibility to utilise the system in future software based add-on solutions.
+But in addition to the safety aspect, we are also looking at brining something called Groke Cloud into market in near future and that will utilize the information generated by the Groke Pro solution.
+So when investing into Groke Pro the client is also enabling the possibility to utilize the system in future software based add-on solutions.